ValwareIRC/valware-unrealircd-mods/.github/ISSUE_TEMPLATE/feature_update.md

 ---
 name: Feature update
 about: Expecting something in a module that isn't there?
+Want something extra?
+This is the issue template for you!
 title: My shiny new feature request
 labels: enhancement
 assignees: ValwareIRC

 ---

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the problem and what you'd like to happen** A clear and concise description of the problem and what you'd like to happen.

 **Additional context**
-Add any other context or screenshots about the module request here.
+Add any other context or screenshots about the feature request here.